Zarah Leander

-Zarah Leander (/de/; 15 March 1907 – 23 June 1981) was a Swedish singer and actress whose greatest success was in Germany between 1936 and 1943, when she was contracted to work for the state-owned Universum Film AG (UFA).
+Zarah Leander (/de/; 15 March 1907 – 23 June 1981) was a Swedish singer and actress whose greatest success was in Nazi Germany between 1936 and 1943, when she was contracted to work for the state-owned Universum Film AG (UFA).
 Although no exact record sales numbers exist, she was probably among Europe's best-selling recording artists in the years prior to 1945.
 Her involvement with UFA caused some of her films and lyrics to be identified as Nazi propaganda.
-Though she had taken no public political position and was dubbed an "Enemy of Germany" by Joseph Goebbels, she remained a controversial figure for the rest of her life.
+Though she had taken no public political position, she remained a controversial figure for the rest of her life.
 As a singer, Leander was known for her confident style and her deep contralto voice, and was also known as a "female baritone".